josefonte/josefonte/README.md

 #### 📍 I'm from the beautiful city of Barcelos, Braga.
 #### 🎓 Currently, I'm doing my MSc in Software Engineering @ <a href="https://www.uminho.pt/EN">University of Minho</a>.

 My github is mainly for college projects and side-projects.
-Hope you find something useful.
+Hope you find something useful :)

 ### Programming Languages
 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)